ctb123za/carlos.prank/index.md

 Nicole T: Lookie what we have here!
 Who were you trying to impress Bash?
 What's her name????

 Carlos Lopes: You got me on twitch and Twitter but you choose to invade this?
 You have a separate page for your VO work.
 Professionalism Nikki.
+I forgot some TNC members use this for side projects.

 Nicole T: Awww OK!
 Whoever she is.
 I hope she realises.
 You know, You're just amazing!
 Go get her tiger.
 ROAR!
 Leanna says you only listen to Shania when you're in love 😂 you would know if you read her book